 - 4.1.
-You will complete an evaluation template prior to claiming the first 90% of your grant and submit an evaluation report when claiming the final 10%. - 4.2.
-When we evaluate this programme, we may request your participation in telephone interviews, survey activity or peer workshops.

-- 4.3.
-We will publish and share data connected to your grant on 360 Giving as part of the Open Grants movement, this is in addition to our own channels. - 4.4.
+You will attend an evaluation workshop and complete an evaluation template prior to claiming the first 90% of your grant and submit an evaluation report when claiming the final 10%. - 4.2.
+When we evaluate this programme, we may request your participation in telephone interviews, survey activity or peer workshops. - 4.3.
+We may publish and share data connected to your grant on 360 Giving as part of the Open Grants movement, this is in addition to our own channels. - 4.4.
 We may agree a reporting schedule with you, which will require you to update us at regular intervals against the outcomes of your Project and expenditure against the Grant.